ongr-io/ElasticsearchBundle/README.md

 # ONGR Elasticsearch Bundle

-Elasticsearch Bundle was created in order to serve the need for professional [elasticsearch](https://www.elastic.co/products/elasticsearch) integration with enterprise level Symfony 2 systems.
+Elasticsearch Bundle was created in order to serve the need for professional [Elasticsearch](https://www.elastic.co/products/elasticsearch) integration with enterprise level Symfony applications.
 This bundle is:

 * Supported by [ONGR.io](http://ongr.io) development team.
 * Uses the official [elasticsearch-php](https://github.com/elastic/elasticsearch-php) client.